In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel and thinly slice enough onion to measure ½ cup [1 cup].

-- Cut a small corner from the beet packaging and drain off any excess liquid; cut the beets into 1-inch pieces.
+- Cut a small corner from the beet packaging and drain off any excess liquid; cut the beets into 1-inch pieces and pat dry with a paper towel.

 Prep the remaining ingredients; finish the tabbouleh